vanhoefm/macstealer/README.md

 # 9. Change log

 **Version 1.2 (in progress)**

+- Improved README: Updated the CVE identifier to a pending one.
+During the embargo we requested a CVE for the client isolation bypass covered by this tool, and received [CVE-2022-47522](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-47522).
+  However, without our knowledge, this CVE was updated during the embargo to instead refer to a different vulnerability discussed in our paper.
+In particular, [CVE-2022-47522](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-47522) now refers to the vulnerabilites covered by [Section 3 of the paper](https://papers.mathyvanhoef.com/usenix2023-wifi.pdf)).

 - Improved README: focus intro on bypassing client isolation, update defenses with 802.1X remarks and to prevent stealing the default gateway's MAC address.